woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Tweak: Update WC Payments copy on the task list #6734
 - Tweak: Add check to see if value for contains is array, show warning if not. #6645
 - Tweak: Sort the extension task list by completion status and allow toggling visibility. #6792
-- Tweak: Only fetch remote payment gateway recommendations when opted in #6964
+- Update: Replace marketing extension - Google Listings and Ads. #6939
 - Update: Update choose niche note cta URL #6733
 - Update: UI updates to Payment Task screen #6766
 - Update: Adding setup required icon for non-configured payment methods #6811
-- Update: Task list component with new Experimental Task list. #6849
-- Update: Experimental task list import to the experimental package. #6950
-- Update: Redirect to WC Home after setting up a payment method #6891
-- Update: Replace marketing extension - Google Listings and Ads. #6939

 == 2.2.6 5/7/2021 ==